sylabs/wlm-operator/README.md

 cd vagrant
 vagrnat up && vagrant ssh k8s-master
 ```
-`vagrant up` - will take near 15 minutes to start
+`vagrant up` - will take near 15 minutes to start.

+Inside vagrant you will have 3 vms.
+One for k8s-master and two for k8s-nodes with SLURM on each.
+Slurm-operator is also installed and ready to use.